AbeBekele12/RecursiveMethods/README.md

 Contributions are welcome!
 Please read the contributing guidelines before making any changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under Abenezer License.
 See the LICENSE file for more details.